 UN Sustainable Development Goals

-In September 2015, the leaders of all 193 member states of the UN adopted Agenda 2030, a universal agenda that contains the Global Goals for Sustainable Development.
+All 193 member states agreed the UN adopted Agenda 2030, a universal agenda that contains the Global Goals for Sustainable Development.

 Sustainable development has been defined as development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 The Sustainable Development Goals (SDGs) integrate all three aspects of sustainable development; social, economic and environmental.
 They call for action by all countries - poor, rich and middle-income - to end poverty, fight inequality and stop climate change.